Lansing's Fox Pointe to host scarecrow contest

 Residents can pick up a pre-made scarecrow template through Oct.
 8 at the Lansing Municipal Center, 3141 Ridge Road, during regular business hours (7 a.m. to 5 p.m.).
 An entry fee of $10 is due at the time of the pickup.

-Finished scarecrows may be dropped off at Fox Pointe from 9 a.m. to noon on Oct.
+Finished scarecrows may be dropped off at Fox Pointe from 9 a.m. to noon Saturday, 9 a.m.-noon on Oct.
 9 or 4-7 p.m. on Oct.
 15. Finished scarecrows may not be dropped off at the municipal center.

 The finished scarecrows will be on display at Fox Pointe.
 Voting will be from 4-7 p.m. daily Oct.
 20-29.
 Halloween music and videos will be featured.